Return on Investment, or ROI, shows how profitable an activity was by looking at its upfront cost versus the net profit it produced.

 ROI could take into account how much time and effort was invested in the activity and provide a measure of how efficiently you used your resources.

 Clearly, ROI is one of the most important metrics to consider when making business decisions.
-If you want to be sure that you’re investing in the right things, Return on Investment is your way to find out.
+If you want to be sure that you’re investing in the right things, ROI is your way to find out.

 Return on Investment is often used in marketing to measure how effective a piece of marketing has been at bringing in new business.